0chain/zs3server/README.md

 ```
 docker-compose up -d
 ```
-## Test MinIO Client `mc`
+## Test MinIO Client

-`mc` provides a modern alternative to UNIX commands such as ls, cat, cp, mirror, diff, etc. It supports filesystems and Amazon S3-compatible cloud storage services.
+MinIO client `mc` provides a modern alternative to UNIX commands such as ls, cat, cp, mirror, diff, etc. It supports filesystems and Amazon S3-compatible cloud storage services.
 To interact with the client API follow this [doc](/client-api/README.md).
 You can also interact with the log search API by following this [doc.](/logsearchapi/README.md)

-## Configure `mc`
+## Configure MinIO Client
 ```
 mc config host add zcn http://localhost:9000 miniouser miniopassword
 mc ls zcn //List your buckets